Last updated June 2025 | Words and photos by Vietnam Coracle | 122 comments

 [Back]

-Hotels & Resorts: Mid-range travellers will find plenty of good-value hotels and resorts in all cities and popular tourist destinations, but not in more out of the way regions.
+Hotels & Resorts: Mid-range travellers will find plenty of good-value hotels and resorts in all cities and popular tourist destinations.
+But not, perhaps, in more out-of-the way regions.
 If your accommodation budget stretches between $20-$50 a night, there are some excellent mid-range hotels across the nation.
 Personally, I like to treat myself to a night somewhere nice after a week or two of ‘roughing it’ in the mountains.
-Check out my Hotel Reviews Archive for independent recommendations of places to stay throughout Vietnam.
+Check out my Hotel Reviews for independent recommendations of places to stay throughout Vietnam.

 Food & Drink: $10-$25/day